phptuts/basketballapp/README.md

   - See if you can create function that will be shared by both your editGame and and addGame forms.
 Hit should take in request, url, http and method

 This is a big challenge take your time.

+## Challenge 39

+Create the game page

+- url /game/:gameId
+- use the game loader
+- If the game is over display something like final score.
+- If the game is isLive display something like live
+- If the game is isLive or over display the score next to the team names.
+- If both are not set show the game time